utopia-foss/dantro/doc/data_io/dag_op_hooks.rst

 ``expression``
 ^^^^^^^^^^^^^^
-The :py:func:`~dantro._dag_utils.op_hook_expression` prepares arguments for the :py:func:`~dantro.utils.data_ops.expression` operation, making it more convenient to perform symbolic math operations with entities defined in the DAG.
+The :py:func:`~dantro.data_ops.hooks.op_hook_expression` prepares arguments for the :py:func:`~dantro.data_ops.expr_ops.expression` operation, making it more convenient to perform symbolic math operations with entities defined in the DAG.

 It tries to extract the free symbols from the expression string and turns them into :py:class:`~dantro._dag_utils.DAGTag` objects of the same name.
 For example, with the tags ``a``, ``b``, and ``c``: